Severe Weather Statement issued for Johnson, Nemaha by NWS - News Break

 Severe Weather Statement issued for Johnson, Nemaha by NWS

-Effective: 2021-07-10 01:03:00 CDT Expires: 2021-07-10 01:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This is a DANGEROUS SITUATION.
+Effective: 2021-07-10 01:10:00 CDT Expires: 2021-07-10 01:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This is a DANGEROUS SITUATION.
 These storms are producing widespread wind damage.
 SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
-Target Area: Johnson; Nemaha A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 145 AM CDT FOR WEST CENTRAL FREMONT...JOHNSON...NEMAHA...OTOE...RICHARDSON PAWNEE AND SOUTHERN CASS COUNTIES At 102 AM CDT, severe thunderstorms were located along a line extending from Nebraska City to 6 miles east of Sterling, moving south at 55 mph.
+Target Area: Johnson; Nemaha A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 145 AM CDT FOR WEST CENTRAL FREMONT...EASTERN JOHNSON...NEMAHA...OTOE RICHARDSON...EASTERN PAWNEE AND SOUTHERN CASS COUNTIES At 110 AM CDT, severe thunderstorms were located along a line extending from 7 miles south of Nebraska City to 4 miles northwest of Johnson, moving southeast at 55 mph.
 HAZARD...75 mph wind gusts.
-SOURCE...Public.
+SOURCE...Emergency management.
 IMPACT...Expect considerable tree damage.
 Damage is likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Falls City, Nebraska City, Plattsmouth, Auburn, Syracuse, Tecumseh, Weeping Water, Pawnee City, Humboldt, Peru, Elmwood, Palmyra, Sterling, Murray, Johnson, Cook, Unadilla, Table Rock, Avoca and Talmage.
+Locations impacted include Falls City, Nebraska City, Auburn, Syracuse, Weeping Water, Pawnee City, Humboldt, Peru, Elmwood, Murray, Johnson, Cook, Table Rock, Avoca, Talmage, Union, Nehawka, Verdon, Stella and Shubert.
 HAIL...<.75IN WIND...75MPHalerts.weather.gov

 Comments / 0